ese3500/final-project-maryam-soyoon/README.md

 | Week 4: 4/15 - 4/21 |          |                 |
 | Week 5: 4/22 - 4/26 |          |                 |

+Tasks for Week 1:

+  - Present slideshow -> Maryam and Soyoon

+  - Send in first draft of BOM to be ordered -> Maryam and Soyoon

+  - Make project diagram (pinout, power management) -> Maryam

+  - Start working on SPI (and I2C?) driver -> Maryam

+  - Start working on Keypad code / library -> Soyoon

+  - Work on load cell ADC library -> Soyoon?

+Tasks for Week 2:

+  - Work on tasks missed in Week 1 -> Maryam and Soyoon

+  - Go to MEAM Labs to figure out load cell platform -> Maryam and Syoon

+  - Calibrate and read ADC Values from Load Cell -> Soyoon

+  - Add LCD Graphics and integrate with Keypad code -> Maryam

+  - Get ultrasonic to detect distances <= 20 cm -> Maryam and Soyoon

+  - Send in second draft of BOM -> Maryam and Soyoon

+Tasks for Week 3:

+  - Work on tasks missed in Week 2 -> Maryam and Soyoon

+  - Work in integrating second ATmega -> TBD

+  - Work on data storage and SD Card -> TBD

+  - Work on camera -> TBD

+Tasks for Week 4:

+  - Work on tasks missed in Week 3 -> Maryam and Soyoon

+  - Work on wireless WiFi stuff and Blynk -> TBD

+  - Test out full alarm system (password + all possible cases + disabling with WiFi) -> Maryam and Soyoon

+Tasks for Week 5:

+  - Work on tasks missed in Week 4 and wrapping up! -> Maryam and Soyoon

 ### 12. Proposal Presentation

 Add your slides to the Final Project Proposal slide deck in the Google Drive.